jhudsl/tidyversecourse/manuscript/prediction.md

 ![](images/ghimage/030.png)

 A best-fitting line, technically-speaking, minimizes the sum of the squared errors.
 In simpler terms, this means that the line that minimizes the distance of all the points from the line is the best-fitting line.
-Or, most simply, there are the same number of points above the line as there are below the line.
+Or, most simply, there are about the same number of points above the line as there are below the line.
 In total, the distance from the line for the points above the line will be the same as the distance from the points to the line below the line.

 Note that the best fitting line does *not* have to go through any points to be the best-fitting line.
 Here, on the right, we see a line that goes through seven points on the plot (rather than the four the best-fitting line goes through, on the left).
 However, this is not a best-fitting line, as there are way more points above the line than there are below the line.